Starting price | $2.99/mo |

 A password manager is an encrypted digital vault that can store all the secure passwords and log-in information you use across the internet.
 This can be for any site or app that you access on a regular or sporadic basis.
 Not only can this be done on your desktop, but it can help you across a range of devices as well.

-The best password manager will also help you autofill forms online, sync your data across multiple devices, keep all your data secure, and more.
+The best password manager are IT security tools that will also help you autofill forms online, sync your data across multiple devices, keep all your data secure, and more.
 Some of the top options will also make sure that your passwords are carefully generated too so that they aren’t the same passwords or password variants being used over and over.
 Instead, they ensure that you are using unique passwords every single time.
 Having a unique password is increasingly more important in this technological age, where hacking is getting more frequent.

 For instance, password management is hugely important if you have multiple accounts for your social sites.
 Using the same password for all of them means that a hacker gets access to everything in one fell swoop.
 A password manager can help you to generate strong unique passwords, while also storing them for you.
 It can sync them to your other devices so that you can log in anywhere, and it doesn’t save these details for others to see and use.
 Of course, you could write your passwords on sticky notes to be completely unhackable, but the effectiveness of a good paid or free password manager is unmatched when it comes to the range of other features it offers.